magoo/forecast-documentation/PREVIOUS.md

 ## Completed

+### Fortune 500 Breach (October 2018)
+Scenario: Will a Fortune 500 company appear in the Privacy Rights Clearinghouse data breach data in October 2018?
+Outcome: *More than one breach (48.35%) on Nov-06-2018*
+Score: `0.44451083`
+Discussion:

+This is the first forecast being run on structured breach data within the Privacy Clearing House.
+It is hitting a wide net (The Fortune 500) over a short time (October).
+Eleven panelists were able to download historic data and interpret trends over the years.
+Options for outcome are listed below with the current panel's forecast.

+- No breaches.
+(19%)
+- One breach.
+(32.65%)
+- More than one breach.
+(48.35%)

 ### Chromium "Critical" (SEP2018)
 Scenario: Will a "Critical" Chromium exploit be discovered "in the wild" in September 2018?
 Outcome: *Correct (98.36%) on Oct-02-2018*